theJYC/LinkInABit/README.md

 `CURRENTLY IN ACTIVE DEVELOPMENT 🚀`

-`LinkedLater` (previously `circleBack`) is a Chrome Extension that allows users to keep an accessible record of desired LinkedIn contacts.

-Given its utility, `LinkedLater` is **a tool that primarily serves recruiters, job hunters, and salespeople** who rely on LinkedIn as a platform to maintain their networking channels.\
+Have you ever found yourself intending to reach out to people you find on LinkedIn, only to forget about them the next day?
 <br />

-Other than the above target demographics, `LinkedLater` may also be leveraged as a 'networking journal' for any LinkedIn user who could benefit from keeping a more manageable list of LinkedIn connections.
+`LinkedLater` (previously `circleBack`) is a Chrome Extension that allows users to keep an accessible record of desired LinkedIn profiles.

+While not exclusive, `LinkedLater` can primarily benefit:

+- Recruiters: coordinating recruitment pipelines and sharing profiles with the rest of the team,
+- Jobseekers: discovering and reaching out to hiring managers and future colleagues,
+- Salespeople: maintaining sales channels and exploring relevant clientele,
+- etc.!

 `LinkedLater` can be downloaded via Chrome Web Store, or NPM.